ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 show security idp | display set
 ```

-Then delete the configuration stanza for each of the above dependencies.
+Then, delete the configuration stanza for each of these dependencies.

 Example: